michaelglenister/MODE-TASK/docs/source/pca_tut.rst

 **2. Create a working directory**

-First create a directory for all the Mode Task scripts using the linux command:
+First create a directory for all the MODE-TASK scripts using the Linux command:

  ::

 	mkdir ModeTask

-Copy the entire contents of the MODE_TASK Scripts in to the ModeTask directory.
+Copy the entire contents of the MODE-TASK scripts into the MODE-TASK directory.

 Within this directory create a folder called Tutorial: